Cadmos/lf-managercore/README.md

-Little Fishers Task Manager © Tomi Ahola 2024
+Little Fishers Manager Core © Tomi Ahola 2024
 ---------------------------------
-This is a task manager for Little Fishers game.
-It is used to manage C# Tasks, queues and other task related things.
+This is a base Manager class for Little Fishers game.
+It is used for shared functionality between different managers and to implement the IManager interface.

 ---------------------------------
 DOCUMENTATION
 ---------------------------------
-Please read our online documentation for more in-depth explanations and customization options at:

 ---------------------------------
 SETUP
 ---------------------------------